Salsa Dance Basic Steps

 - Start with Feet together as on #8, then follow through each step.

-Learn Salsa Basic Steps Online
+Learn Salsa Basic Steps Online FREE

 Learning the Salsa basics takes a bit of practice.
 You can also learn the Salsa Basics with our Salsa Latina TV Video collection designed to give you a head start and learn all the Salsa Beginner steps & shines on our website - online here >